 - Have your heel lining replaced if you notice that you are wearing through the leather (common with regular wear and hot feet).

 - Choose the right leather for the right application.
-If you are wanting work shoes that will be worn regularly, you might be best off using a chrome-tanned cow leather or kangaroo, compared to the finest vegetable-tanned calf leather.
+If you are wanting work shoes that will be worn regularly, you might be best off using a chrome-tanned yearling leather, or kangaroo, compared to the finest vegetable-tanned calf leather.
 For formal shoes we would often use calf leather, but this requires the highest level of maintenence and care.
 If you are not inclined to spend much time on caring for your shoes, then perhaps discuss the other options that may work in your favour.

 What should I put on my shoes to protect them or polish them?